localstack/docs/content/en/academy/localstack-developement/lesson-2/index.md

 url: "/academy/localstack-deployment/deploy-app-ls/"
 ---

-- In this lesson, we'll do a walkthrough of the application we are going to deploy.
-We will be deploying the [application](https://github.com/localstack/localstack-workshop/tree/main/02-serverless-api-ecs-apigateway) that mimics a real world application’s complexity to some extent.
+In this lesson, we'll guide you through deploying a [continer-based application](https://github.com/localstack/localstack-workshop/tree/main/02-serverless-api-ecs-apigateway), which mimics the complexity of a real-world application to a certain degree.
 We are using the following AWS services and their features to build our infrastructure:

   - [Elastic Container Service](https://docs.localstack.cloud/user-guide/aws/elastic-container-service/) to create and deploy our containerized application.
   - [DynamoDB](https://docs.localstack.cloud/user-guide/aws/dynamodb/) as a key-value and document database to persist our data.